-(2) Jail personnel shall conduct and document direct in-person surveillance every twenty (20) minutes on the following classes of prisoners:
+(2) Jail personnel shall conduct and document direct in-person surveillance on an irregular schedule, at least every twenty (20) minutes on the following classes of prisoners:

-(b) Mentally or emotionally disturbed, if housed in a single cell; In detox cell;
+(b) Mentally or emotionally disturbed, if housed in a single cell; or

 (3) If available, closed-circuit television shall be used primarily to monitor hallways, stairwells, sally ports, perimeter security, points of egress, and common and support areas.